auth-global/self-documenting-cryptography/design-documents/g3p.md

 This somewhat fanciful analogy was made in retrospect, so the metaphor does not describe a literal causal model of my historical, in-the-moment creative thought processes.
 Even if this metaphor doesn't work this specific sense, there is a common causal factor in my thought processes on both sides of the cryptoacoustic analogy.
 My intuition for communications and signals and transmission mediums undergird my thinking on both topics.
 Also, the temporal order in which my ideas were developed basically matches the order given above.

 Because my the path of my thinking about self-documenting cryptography was long and fuzzy, it's difficult for me to give a highly detailed account of how I arrived at the G3P.
-Shortly before I started work, my most distinctive experience was having my subconcious yell at me with ever increasing volume that there does exist a robust channel of communication from deployments to observers, and I needed to find and develop it.
-Which was weird because I really lacked the vocabulary to put my thoughts into words at time, so it was more like a highly pointed, gutwrenching feeling.
+Shortly before I started work, my most distinctive experience was having my subconscious yell at me with ever increasing volume that there does exist a robust channel of communication from deployments to observers, and I needed to find and develop it.
+Which was weird because I really lacked the vocabulary to put my thoughts into words at time, so it was more like a highly pointed, gut wrenching feeling.

 Once I started work in earnest, deeper insight came slowly.
 That insight was often the long slow result of rewriting of the "why", then rewriting the "how", and then incessantly alternating those two processes until I converged on a result I was satisfied with.
 That took many months, with deeper insight often coming about once a month or so.

 The larger topic of self-documenting cryptography really brought together lines of thought that for me originated in four very different subjects: optics, number theory, the theory of computation, and programming languages.

 For me, optics at was an introduction to signals in disguise.
 Number theory introduced me to RSA, and got me thinking about digital identity in particular and more deeply about cryptography in general.
-Once I started looking for a workable way to send a watermark-type signal from deployments to observers, my experience with programming languages and abstract interpretation made it trivally easy for me to recognize that adding a suffix to externally-supplied SHA256 input is a plausibly secure plaintext tagging construction.
+Once I started looking for a workable way to send a watermark-type signal from deployments to observers, my experience with programming languages and abstract interpretation made it trivially easy for me to recognize that adding a suffix to externally-supplied SHA256 input is a plausibly secure plaintext tagging construction.

-I found the theory of computation to be indispensible when designing the syntax of PHKDF and the G3P to be safe and secure.
+I found the theory of computation to be indispensable when designing the syntax of PHKDF and the G3P to be safe and secure.
 I spent quite a bit of time trying to keep TupleHash syntax out of the G3P, but the theory of computation lead me to believe that incorporating something like TupleHash was not optional given my design goals.

-## Acknowledgements
+## Acknowledgments

 I would particularly like to thank both Soatok and Steve "sc00bz" Thomas for a number of fruitful online interactions that profoundly influenced this work.
 I would especially like to thank sc00bz for sharing his insights from his practical research into password cracking, and for developing bscrypt.